fatihahashhar/easy-conference/README.md

     ```bash
     flutter run

-## Screenshots
-Add some screenshots of the app here (optional).

 ## How It Works

 **For Users:**
 - Users can register for a conference using the mobile application.
-- After registration, their details are stored in the app's SQLite database for easy access by organizers.
+- After registration, their details are stored in the app's SQLite database.

-**For Organizers:**
-- Organizers can log in to the platform and manage their conferences.
+- Users can log in to the platform and manage their conferences.
 - Features include adding participants, assigning roles (presenter, reviewer, judge), and overseeing event details.

 ## Future Enhancements